ltgoslo/more-room-for-language/finetuning/glue/README.md

 set as our test set and split the train set 90-10 to make a new train and development set which we use to get the best hyperparameters.

-The GLUE benchmark was introduced by [Wang et al. 2019](https://openreview.net/pdf?id=rJ4km2R5t7).
+The GLUE benchmark was introduced by [Wang et al. 2019](https://openreview.net/pdf?id=rJ4km2R5t7) in the paper
+GLUE: A Multi-Task Benchmark and Analysis
+Platform for Natural Language Understanding.

 The train_glue.py file was adapted from the finetune_classification.py file from  [here](https://github.com/babylm/evaluation-pipeline) (the BabyLM github).